UmassJin/Leetcode/about.md

    * I am very interested in the Facebook's products and keep following the news about Facebook, such as the 6-pack, F4, cold storage tech for pictures.
 But instead of just reading the tech blogs and understanding the open source technology, I wanna participate in the development.
    * Facebook only has around 10,000 employees, but could reach and service for more than 1 billion people in the world, which is amazing.

+##### Why we need to hire you ?
+* culture: fit the company's culture,

-• Ideas for new features (if you have any)
+##### Ideas for new features (if you have any)
+* could talk about sth learned from the system design preparation

-• Hardest problem you’ve solved
+##### Hardest problem you’ve solved
 • Time you went above and beyond at work
 • What you want to work on at Facebook

-• What kind of position/role/team you are looking for
+##### What kind of position/role/team you are looking for
+* Sth about develop the distributed systems, the scale system

-• Difficulties/restrictions  about your current work place (e.g. from a technical point of view)
+##### Difficulties/restrictions  about your current work place (e.g. from a technical point of view)
+* current work is most about maintaince, little features, almost the same for each generation
+* Cisco is focus on the other generation produce rather than Nexus 7k till now

-• Why you want to work in a challenging environment
+##### Why you want to work in a challenging environment
+* Learn a lot of

-• Ideas on how to keep the quality of your work high while moving at a fast speed without a single QA
+#####Ideas on how to keep the quality of your work high while moving at a fast speed without a single QA